andrewthehan/docs/java/annotations.md

 }
 ```

-Now update the original annotation specifying the wrapper annotation.
+Now update the original annotation to specify its wrapper annotation.

 ```java
 @Target(ElementType.TYPE)